maoberlehner/markus-oberlehner-net/content/blog/context-and-provider-pattern-with-the-vue-3-composition-api.md

 +++
 date = "2020-05-24T09:05:05+02:00"
-title = "Context and Provider Pattern with the Vue 3 Composition API" description = "Learn how to use the Vue 3 Composition API to replicate the React Context and Provider API." intro = "The React Context API provides a way to share properties that are required by many components (e.g., user settings, UI theme) without having to pass a prop through every level of the tree (aka prop drilling)..." draft = false
+title = "React Context and Provider Pattern with the Vue 3 Composition API" description = "Learn how to use the Vue 3 Composition API to replicate the React Context and Provider API." intro = "The React Context API provides a way to share properties that are required by many components (e.g., user settings, UI theme) without having to pass a prop through every level of the tree (aka prop drilling)..." draft = false